Imran Khan says Bhuttos and Sharifs destroyed Pakistan - ExBulletin

 Imran Khan says Bhuttos and Sharifs destroyed Pakistan

-New Delhi, December 18 (SocialNews.XYZ) Pakistani Prime Minister Imran Khan has attacked the Bhuttos and Sharifs, accusing them of destroying the country and contributing to the problems the nation faces today , Geo News reported.
+Pakistani Prime Minister Imran Khan has attacked the Bhutto and Sharif, accusing them of destroying the country and contributing to the problems facing the nation today, Geo News reported.

 In an interview with Al Jazeera, Khan said Pakistan was rich in resources but the Bhutto and Sharif families used them unfairly.